Edward Abbey: Early life and education

 After graduating, Schmechal and Abbey traveled together to Edinburgh, Scotland, where Abbey spent a year at Edinburgh University as a Fulbright scholar.
 During this time, Abbey and Schmechal separated and ended their marriage.
-In 1951, Abbey began an affair with artist Rita Deanin, who in 1952 would become his second wife after he and Schmechal divorced.
+In 1951 Abbey began having an affair with Rita Deanin, who in 1952 would become his second wife after he and Schmechal divorced.
 Deanin and Abbey had two children, Joshua N. Abbey and Aaron Paul Abbey.

-Abbey's master's thesis explored anarchism and the morality of violence, asking the two questions: "To what extent is the current association between anarchism and violence warranted?" and "In so far as the association is a valid one, what arguments have the anarchists presented, explicitly or implicitly, to justify the use of violence?"
+Abbey's master's thesis explored anarchism and the morality of violence, asking the two questions: "To what extent is the current association between anarchism and violence warranted?" and "In so far as the association is a valid one, what arguments have the anarchists presented, explicitly or implicitly, to justify the use of violence?".
 After receiving his master's degree, Abbey spent 1957 at Stanford University on a Wallace Stegner Creative Writing Fellowship.

 Work for National Park Service

 In 1956 and 1957, Abbey worked as a seasonal ranger for the United States National Park Service at Arches National Monument (now a national park), near the town of Moab, Utah.
 Abbey held the position from April to September each year, during which time he maintained trails, greeted visitors, and collected campground fees.
 He lived in a house trailer that had been provided to him by the Park Service, as well as in a ramada that he built himself.
 During his stay at Arches, Abbey accumulated a large volume of notes and sketches which later formed the basis of his first non-fiction work, Desert Solitaire.
 Abbey's second son Aaron was born in 1959, in Albuquerque, New Mexico.